TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>

 ## Identifying Track Sections to Tweak Actions & Rewards
 While Speed is the primary performance criteria in a Time Trial race, Stability is also important in an Object Avoidance or Head-to-head race.
-As there are time penalties for the car going off-track, it is very important to find the right balance between Speed and Stability.
-Even if the model is able to negotiate the track well, many of the top racers would also be asking these questions:
+As time penalties for going off-track have an impact on race position, it is very important to find the right balance between Speed and Stability.
+Even if the model is able to negotiate the track well, top racers will also be asking these questions:
 <h2>

 > "*Is the car over- or under-steering at any of the turns?
 Which turn should I focus on optimising for in subsequent experiments?*"